 To complete the program and earn a certificate, a student must complete the four 3-credit courses in no more than three years, with a cumulative GPA of 3.0 or higher.
 A student may not earn more than one C grade.

 How soon can I start the program?

 We use a rolling admissions policy and will make admissions decisions for each student as soon as the application is completed.
 A student may be admitted any time before the start of a course and, depending on the program, start the program when the next course begins.
 Some programs have a required sequence and students will only be able to start the program at the starting date of the first sequenced course.

 How long will it take me to complete a Certificate?

 Students are able to complete a Certificate in as little as eight months by taking one course in each sequential eight-week session.
 Depending on their personal schedule and course offering dates, students may take up to three years to complete the full Certificate.

 What if I decide I want to pursue the Master of Environmental Science & Sustainability after I finish my Certificate?

-Students who complete a Certificate are welcome to apply to the IES Master of Environmental Science & Sustainability Professional Track.
+Students who complete a Certificate are welcome to apply to the SES Master of Environmental Science & Sustainability Professional Track.
 Credits earned in the Certificate may be applied to MSESS Professional Track requirements if completed within two years from admission.
 Completion of a certificate program does not guarantee enrollment in the MSESS program or any other degree program at Loyola University Chicago.